 Pacific Gas and Electric Company shall file a quarterly compliance report of its transmission pipeline work, including pressure test, pipe replacement, and ILI.
 The report shall generally follow the format in Attachment D of Decision 12-12-030 and shall include all costs recorded to these programs, such that they provide an accurate and complete record of all costs at the project and program level.
 Consistent with the joint stipulation on Reporting and Communications between PG&E and the Office of Ratepayer Advocates, the format and content of the report may be revised by a working group to ensure that the report is useful to parties.
 PG&E’s first compliance filing shall cover the period between January 1, 2015 and the quarter in which this Decision is issued, and shall be due no later than 30 days after the end of the quarter.
 The report shall be served on the Commission’s Safety and Enforcement Division, Energy Division, and on the service list of this proceeding.

 Pacific Gas and Electric Company shall replace 99 inoperable or hard-to-operate valves during the 2015-2017 Rate Case Period.
 The maximum amount PG&E may recover from ratepayers for this work is $22.188 million.
-Any costs above this amount shall be paid for by shareholders. --
+Any costs above this amount shall be paid for by shareholders.

+Pacific Gas and Electric Company shall replace an additional 33 inoperable or hard-to-operate valves during 2018.

 Pacific Gas and Electric Company shall file a Tier 2 Advice Letter within 15 days of the effective date of this decision to establish a one-way balancing account to track the difference between amounts adopted for the Work Required by Others Program in this decision and the portion of costs assigned to customers over the 2015 Gas Transmission and Storage (GT&S) rate cycle.
 At the end of the 2015 GT&S rate case cycle, any unspent funds in the balancing account shall be returned to customers as part of the Annual Gas True-Up filing.
-The amounts to be tracked are: $17.3 million in 2015, $17.697 million in 2016 and $18.158 million in 2017.
+The amounts to be tracked are: $17.3 million in 2015, $17.697 million in 2016, $18.158 million in 2017 and $18.630 million in 2018.

 Pacific Gas and Electric Company (PG&E) shall provide a report as described below on its gas storage risk management and safety initiatives within 60 days of the effective date of this Decision.
 The report shall include, at a minimum, 1) an overview of the work performed on PG&E’s proposed Well Integrity Management Program, 2) an overview of data centralization efforts, 3) supply copies of Gamma-Ray Neutron surveys, noise and temperature surveys, and casing inspection surveys, as well as any analysis of such surveys and an overview of any follow-up measures performed or proposed, 4) the status of PG&E’s proposed Storage Rework Projects, and 5) responses to the questions below about PG&E’s gas storage facilities.